sonic-net/SONiC/doc/mgmt/SONiC_NAT_MgmtSupport_HLD.md

 ```

-SONiC NAT Yang will be used for Config Validation purposes.
+SONiC NAT Yang will be used for Config Validation purposes and has RPC for clear commands.

 https://github.com/project-arlo/sonic-mgmt-framework/blob/nat-impl/models/yang/sonic/sonic-nat.yang